usdoj-crt/beta-ada/_pages/_topics/mobility-devices.md

 ## Asking Someone About Their Mobility Device

-If a person with a disability enters a business or government facility using an OPDMD:
+If a person with a disability enters a business or government facility using a cart or other powered option:

 {% list check_circle %}
 {% list_item %}